 Chromebooks have been checked out to students in the Peninsula School District to support Continuous Learning while our schools are physically closed.
 In need of a student Chromebook?
 Please contact your child's teacher or school and they will coordinate getting a device checked out to your child.

-If your child's device is in need of repair, please email email@example.com and we will arrange a time to pick up a loaner and collect your device.
-If you have emailed us and have not gotten a response, please check your junk or spam folder, as we have heard that our messages often land there.
+If your child's device is in need of repair, please contact your school office and we will arrange a time to pick up a loaner and collect your device.